NethServer/nethsecurity/packages/ns-ha/README.md

   - Name the primary firewall `main`
   - Set `br-lan` (LAN) to static IP: `192.168.100.238/24`
   - Set `eth1` (WAN) to DHCP (no PPPoE)
-  - The `eth2` interface will be used for the HA configuration
+  - The `eth2` interface will be used for the HA configuration, it must not configured in the network settings
-  - Setup the configuration that will create the `ha` zone and setupt keepalived:
+  - Setup the configuration that will: create the `ha` zone, configure the IP for the HA interface, setup keepalived:
     ```sh
     echo '{"role": "main", "lan_interface": "br-lan", "ha_interface": "eth2", "virtual_ip": "192.168.100.240", "ha_main_ipaddress": "10.12.12.1", "ha_secondary_ipaddress": "10.12.12.2"}' | /usr/libexec/rpcd/ns.ha call setup
     ```